#ShareTheMicInCyber x New America Fellowship!

 — Dave Kleidermacher, VP Android Security & Privacy

-If you’d like to help us meet our funding goals to make this fellowship happen beyond year one, please reach out to us.
+If you’d like to help us meet our funding goals to sustain this fellowship, please reach out to us.